 # Replacing from branch foo [ 3021 ] 35f2596c Refactor part of GetUploadableBranches to lookup one specific... [ 2829 ] ec18b4ba Update proto client to support patch set replacments # Insert change numbers in the brackets to add a new patch set. # To create a new change record, leave the brackets empty.

-After the upload is complete the changes will have an additional Patch Set.
+After the upload is complete, the changes have an additional patch set.

-If you only want to upload the currently checked out Git branch, you can use the flag
+If you want to upload only the currently checked out Git branch, use the flag

 --cbr for short).

-Shows outstanding changes between commit and working tree using
+Shows outstanding changes between the commit and the working tree using